ethickfox/knowledge-transfer/Java/Core/Concurrency/Sharing objects.md

 to avoid these complex issues: always use the proper synchronization whenever data is shared across threads.

 ## Stale data

-Als e there might be a stale data(outdated), unless synchronization used every time a variable is accessed
+When the reader thread examines ready, it may see an out-of-date value.
+Unless synchronization is used every time a variable is accessed, it is possible to see a stale value for that variable.
+Worse, staleness is not all-or-nothing: a thread can see an up-to-date value of one variable but a stale value of another variable that was written first.

 64 bit variables(double, long) that are not marked as volatile are read and written in two 32 bit operations.
+## Locking and visibility
 Locking is also about memory visibility

 volatile - means the variable is shared by different threads and operations on that variable shouldn’t be reordered and cached.
 From a memory perspective writing volatile variable is like exiting synchronization block and reading - is entering.